 What You Do:

 - Research at least 10 different endangered animals.
-Try visiting Animal Planet's Endangered Species guide to learn more about endangered species around the world, or learn about the World Wildlife Fund's (WWF) 10 endangered species to watch in 2010:
+Try visiting Animal Planet's Endangered Species guide to learn more about endangered species around the world, such as:

 - Polar Bear